thesadru/genshin.py/docs/authentication.md

 5. Copy `ltuid` and `ltoken`.

 ### Setting cookies automatically
-For testing you may want to use your own personal cookies.
+For testing, you may want to use your own personal cookies.
 As long as you are logged into your account on one of your browsers, you can get these dynamically with `genshin.get_browser_cookies()`.
 ```py
 # get cookies from a browser and set them